-Author: Corporate Health and Safety Team Date: 27/08/2021 Page 11 of 27

-Early year/nursery - children are able to remain in a group in the same space with limited or no mixing with other year groups.
-A separate play area is provided.
-Parental drop off/pick up is done outdoors, where possible.

-School organisation

-Children will be taught in class bubbles and won't mix with other classes in lesson time - there is limited movement around school apart from accessing the hall.
+Although bubble groups are no longer in place, where natural groupings are achievable, which limit mixing and don't impact on education, this is implemented.
+School organisation Children will be taught in class bubbles and won't mix with other classes in lesson time - there is limited movement around school apart from accessing the hall.
 Nursery and Reception will mix as they are being taught as a unit this academic year.
 They will access the hall at the same time and have lunchtime at the same time.
 KS1 - children will access the dinner hall at the same time - they will sit on separate sides of the hall.
 They will use the playground at the same time.
 KS2 - children will access the dinner hall at the same time - they will sit on separate sides of the hall.
 They will use the playground at the same time.
+KS2 - children will access the dinner hall at the same time - they will sit on separate sides of the hall.
+They will use the playground at the same time.
+KS2 - children will access the dinner hall at the same time - they will sit on separate sides of the hall.
+They will use the playground at the same time.
 Whole school assembly will take place again.
 The hall will be well ventilated and classes will be kept in class groups and spaced out.

-First/Primary - children are able to remain in a group in the same space with limited or no mixing with other year groups. [especially achievable for single form entry].

-Sport and physical education:

-groupings in outbreak plan or add to this risk assessment].

-Refer to:

-- guidance on grassroot sports for public and sport providers, safe provision and Sport England Guidance - advice from organisations such as the Association for Physical Education and the Youth Sport Trust - guidance from Swim England on school swimming and Step 4 Covid advice
+Early year/nursery - children are able to remain in a group in the same space with limited or no mixing with other year groups.
+A separate play area is provided.
+Parental drop off/pick up is done outdoors, where possible. protective measure if there is an outbreak in school.
+Previous arrangements for bubble groups will be reinstated [record detail of groupings in outbreak plan or add to this risk assessment].
+Refer to: guidance on grassroot sports for public and sport providers, safe provision and Sport England Guidance advice from organisations such as the Association for Physical Education and the Youth Sport Trust guidance from Swim England on school swimming and Step 4 Covid advice -- --- --

-Owners: Northumberland County Council Author: Corporate Health and Safety Team Page 12 of 27 Issue: 7.0